Classroom Spotlights

 4 - 6 Intervention Specialist, core content areas and MS Science

-Language arts: Comprehension from a novel, spelling, and daily skills with sentences and grammar.
+Language arts - Comprehension from a novel, spelling, and daily skills with sentences and grammar.
+We just finished narrative writing and will be practicing opinion and informational writing next.

-Novel Study group: In Novel studies we are finishing reading The Lion, the Witch, and the Wardrobe.
-In December/January we will start our second novel the Island of the Blue Dolphin.
+Novel Study group: In Novel studies we are reading Charlie and the Chocolate Factory.
 We are also working on using the R.A.C.E.S.
-Method (Restate, Answer, Cite, Explain, and Summarize.
+Method (Restate, Answer, Cite, Explain, and Summarize).

 Ms. Ariana